hiero-ledger/hiero-json-rpc-relay/ticket-1.1.2-implement-traffic-weighting.md

 ### Rationale

-Based on the traffic data collection from 90 days of HashIO metrics, we need to transform the K6 test suite to use **RPS-based traffic weighting** that reflects actual traffic patterns.
+Based on the traffic data collection from 90 days of HashIO metrics, we need to transform the K6 test suite to implement **stress testing with realistic traffic patterns** that reflects actual traffic distribution.
 This involves:

-1. **Realistic load distribution** - Popular endpoints (high RPS) should get more VUs
+1. **Realistic load distribution** - Popular endpoints (high RPS) should get more VUs during stress testing
 2. **Proportional testing** - Total VU allocation should mirror real traffic percentages
+3. **Progressive stress testing** - Enable gradual load increases to find degradation points
-3. **Simple implementation** - Use RPS percentages directly without complex multipliers
+4. **Simple implementation** - Use RPS percentages directly without complex multipliers

 ### The Core Concept

-**Traffic weighting** means: **More popular endpoint = More VUs = More concurrent requests**
+**Stress testing with realistic traffic patterns** means: **More popular endpoint = More VUs = More realistic stress on the system**

 Instead of: